heygolive/code-challenge-frontend/README.md

 You'll get bonus points if you
  * Provide good documentation
  * Add tests your code
- * Deploy your code to production for the Virtualtrips team to use.
+ * Deploy your code to production for the Heygo team to use.

 Good luck!